Byron/gitoxide/STABILITY.md

 Minor version updates for new features can be released when needed assuming there are no other breaking changes, updating the build identifiers for year and month accordingly.

-## The _Minimal Stable Rust Version_ (->MSRV)
+## The _Minimal Supported Rust Version_ (->MSRV)

-The MSRV is automatically assumed to be the latest stable version.
+The MSRV is automatically assumed to be the latest stable version for all crates with the following exception: `git-repository` and all it's dependencies must adhere to an MSRV, as validated by the `msrv.yml` GitHub workflow.

-Increasing the MSRV is not considered a breaking change and doesn't warrant a major version bump itself.
+Increasing the MSRV is considered a breaking change and warrants a major version bump itself for stable crates and a minor version bump for pre-release crates.

 Please let us know if you have other requirement and we see if we can provide stability guarantees for it or reduce the MSRV to a given version.